-That was makes me confuse when the first time facing this issue on Microsoft Edge address bar.
+That made me confuse when the first time facing this issue on the Microsoft Edge address bar.

-This was the project that I got for design then implementing to the Wordpress installation.
-The site were using Enfold theme which is built with Avia builder.
+This was the project that I got for design and then implemented into the WordPress installation.
+The site was using Enfold theme which is built with Avia builder.

-I am not enjoy use those builder actually.
+I do not enjoy using those builders actually.
 Because I have to imagine the implementation in the classic editor about what I am doing with the builder.
-I decided to use Elementor builder just like usually.
-Its easy and client can learn fast how to edit the contents or images.
+I decided to use Elementor builder just like usual.
+It's easy and clients can learn fast how to edit the contents or images.

-Started the implementation with creating staging installation.
-Created subdomain from cPanel, turned off the search engine indexing and added robots.txt to disable the robot crawling the site.
+Started the implementation by creating a staging installation.
+Created a subdomain from cPanel, turned off the search engine indexing and added robots.txt to disable the robot crawling the site.

-This is what I usually do by creating staging site and was really sure that creating staging without SSL configured is not too important or will giving an effect for the push live button.
+This is what I usually do by creating a staging site and was really sure that creating staging without SSL configured is not too important or will give an effect for the push live button.

-But, after the development is done and try to push the site to live version the issue came up.
+But, after the development is done and trying to push the site to a live version the issue came up.

-Almost all the media content has HTTP link not with HTTPS.
-No lock icon but warning icon on the address bar.
+Almost all the media content has HTTP links not with HTTPS.
+No lock icon but a warning icon on the address bar.

-If I open console from browser inspection tool, there's appears a warning that says mixed content.
-I was really sure this is because the staging process at that time.
+If I open the console from the browser inspection tool, there appears a warning that says mixed content.
+I was really sure this is because of the staging process at that time.

 Finding the solution for mixed content on Elementor

-Hit the search select some top listed then yeah, I found and bit surprise because it is really simple to fixed this.
+Hit the search and select some top listed then yeah, I found it and bit surprised because it is really simple to fix this.

-By go to the Elementor > tools > "Replace URL" tab, there are two input fields.
-First field for the old URL and new URL for the other one.
-This mean, replace the non secure protocol with the secure one.
+By going to the Elementor > tools > "Replace URL" tab, there are two input fields.
+The first field is for the old URL and the new URL is for the other one.
+This means, replacing the non-secure protocol with the secure one.

-Or simply, just write the non http your domain link with the https.
-Example, write "http://yourdomain.com" for the first field, then "https://yourdomain.com".
+Or simply, just write the non-HTTP domain link with the HTTPS.
+For example, write "http://yourdomain.com" for the first field, then "https://yourdomain.com".

-There are some other solution to solve this issue.
-For example if you are not using Elementor for the site builder.
+There are some other solutions to solve this issue.
+For example, if you are not using Elementor for the site builder.

-You can use some plugins that works the same just like from the elementor.
+You can use some plugins that work the same just like from the Elementor.
 Like:

-If you are using Elementor, using other plugin will not works because the issue is happen in the Elementor widgets.
+If you are using Elementor, using other plugins will not work because the issue is happening in the Elementor widgets.

-My case just one from the causes, there are several causes that can make this warning appear.
+My case is just one of the causes, there are several causes that can make this warning appear.
 You need to do a deep inspection to identify the cause.
-Hope this find you helps.
+Hope this finds you helps.